SP23-BSE-106/LAB02/worksheet.md

 Give at least two examples of potentially bad input and the results you observe.

+Today is 2023/10/20
+Your birthday was 1900/01/00
+Hello, John.
+You are 123 years, 0 weeks, and 0 days old today.

+PS D:\LABWORK\CSCE155-C-Lab02> .\a.exe John nonnumeric 1990 10 20
+ERROR: invalid number of command line inputs
+       Usage: birthday FIRSTNAME YEAR MONTH DAY

 4. Complete all the size and range entries below.